Blusutils/.github/profile/README.md

 # Blusutils
-We create utilities for everyone
+We create utilities for everyone.

 API, libraries, mods, etc.